 Is there even a “right” one?
 And what about mallets!?!
 When should we use those??

 The answers to questions like these are purely subjective.

 Meaning, there are no wrong answers!
 (Thank God)

-But, just like with anything, there is a process, story, and a reason behind why certain drummers choose certain sticks.
-And the best way to find out, is to ask!!
+But, just like anything, there is a process, story, and reason behind why certain drummers choose certain sticks.
+And the best way to find out is to ask!!

 So we asked some of our favorite drummers on the planet about their stick choices and why!

-You’ll be hearing from some drum legends in the worship and Christian music world!!
+You’ll hear from some drum legends in the worship and Christian music world!!